 The client’s friends protested loudly, asking to have their statements included in the police report.
 The Hermosa Beach Police Officers reporting to the scene refused.
 The client was then held in the Hermosa Beach jail overnight, while begging for medical attention for his hand and face.
 This request was refused.

 The client came to our office with his hand in a splint and a large scab on his face.
-He explained what happened and how he was being charged with batter (Penal Code § 242).
+He explained what happened and how he was being charged with battery (Penal Code § 242).

 Greg appeared on the case and gave the Hermosa Beach City Prosecutor, who had been in this position for over fifteen years, the statements of the client’s two friends.
 Greg also showed the prosecutor the medical records of our client and photographs of his face.